 Whether or not you travel alone, you’re going to get lost.
 The problem with solo travel is, when this happens, you’re the one who has to figure it out.
 You don’t have a group of people to all help find out where you’re supposed to go and how to get there.
 You can’t let that Type-A personality take control of the situation and just wait for the Uber.

-When I was in Kyoto ten days ago, I went to the wrong Airbnb, couldn’t find a taxi to take me to the right one, and had to walk around for 30 minutes in the pouring rain until I found one.
+When I was in Kyoto in November of 2019, I went to the wrong Airbnb, couldn’t find a taxi to take me to the right one, and had to walk around for 30 minutes in the pouring rain until I found one.
 By the end of this, I had a quart of cortisol in my blood and had lost three years on my life.

 You Have To Deal With Complications On Your Own